 - Lynyrd Skynyrd are down to just one original member, lead guitarist Gary Rossington, due to the deaths, retirements and/or departures of various original and classic lineup members in the 1990's and 2000's.
 Not only that, but Rossington is the only member of the current lineup that played with the band before their 1977 disbanding.

-- Jefferson Airplane/Jefferson Starship.
+- Jefferson Airplane/Jefferson Starship/Starship.
 Just look at this list.
 Dear god.

 - The Smashing Pumpkins, both incarnations (the original and the reunited).

 - The same goes for The Yardbirds.
-In both the original band and the current reformation, Chris Dreja and Jim McCarty have been the only consistent members.
+In both the original band and the current reformation, drummer Jim McCarty has been the only consistent member.

 - Faith No More went through a flurry of lineup changes in the early to mid 80s, then replaced the lead singer with a skinny kid from another band and stayed constant for a few years.
 Cue a quick series of guitarists before the breakup.
 Since the reformation in 2009, they've kept the same lineup from their last studio album in 1997.